 ALL parents and visitors to the school MUST sign in upon entering the building.
-Apart from a formal open house program, visitors may not enter the classroom without the consent of the Head of school or prior notification of the teacher involved.
+Apart from a formal open house program, visitors may not enter the classroom without the consent of Administration or prior notification of the teacher involved.
 This includes time in the morning before classes.

-TELECOMMUNICATIONS USE AGREEMENT
+TELECOMMUNICATIONS USE AGREEMENT- Telecommunications Use Agreement